Run a small batch workload with GPUs and flex-start provisioning mode

 • If you want to use the Google Cloud CLI for this task, install and then initialize the gcloud CLI.
 If you previously installed the gcloud CLI, get the latest version by running gcloud components update.

-To create a node pool with flex-start provisioning mode enabled on an existing Standard cluster, you can use the gcloud CLI or Terraform.
+To create a node pool with flex-start enabled on an existing Standard cluster, you can use the gcloud CLI or Terraform.

-If you use a cluster in Autopilot mode, skip this section and go to the Run a training workload section.
+If you use a cluster in Autopilot mode, skip this section and go to the Run a batch workload section.

 gcloud